Frontend

 The current SIOT UI is more an engineering type view than something that might be used by end users.
 For a custom/company product IoT portal where you want a custom web UI optimized for your products, there are several options:

-- modify the existing SIOT frontend.
+- Modify the existing SIOT frontend.

-- write a new frontend, mobile app, desktop app, etc. The SIOT backend and frontend are decoupled so that this is possible.
+- Write a new frontend, mobile app, desktop app, etc. The SIOT backend and frontend are decoupled so that this is possible.